penguab/RealSVsim/README.md

 ## Usage

 A reference genome sequence (fasta file format) is required as an input.
 Users can provide their own real variant events (bed file format), or provide the number of total variants to be simulated.
 Users can also provide both real events and total variant numbers.
 If the total variant number is smaller than the number of real events, RealSVsim will randomly choose real events to match the total variant number.
 If the total variant number is larger than the number of real events, RealSVsim will automatically generate random events to match the total variant number.
+All the variant events are randomly assigned to each haplotype (heterozygous) or both haplotypes (homozygous).
 ```
 python3 RealSVsim.py -b SNP_INDEL_SV.bed(optional) -g genome.fa